smrace/CIS454_StudySpace/README.md

 -When cancelling a reservation, the reservation is not actually cancelled.
 -The Forgot Password? button does not work when attempting to log in.
 -If given more time, have external user with administrative credentials update buildings and rooms in the database.
+-If given more time, have the system recommend rooms based off of preferences given by the user.